 The last stallion from Everett's program.
 Owned by Rebecca Buck.

-After years of breeding Everett announced his retirement in 2008, and the registry was moved to Texas.
-There were only 12 true Sugarbush Harlequin Draft Horses left, and the situation was dire.
-The registry opened the books and registered drafts horses from other breeds in order to increase the gene pool.
-Unfortunately, this registry was beset with management problems and had slow growth and a lack of member services.
-Once again there was a chance that Everett’s unique draft horses would be lost.
-A group of like-minded people decided to save the horse and ensure its future.
+After years of breeding Everett announced his retirement in 2008, and his horses and registry files were placed in the hands of someone who he thought he could trust with his dream.
+There were only 12 true Sugarbush Harlequin Draft Horses out of his program to move the breed forward, and the situation was dire.
+A community was formed, but it was discovered that Everett's dream wasn't safe after all.
+His horses, his history, and his own name were used to support a money grab.
+His beloved stock were crossed on low quality animals, and the history of the breed twisted to suit an agenda.
+A small number of breeders in the community tried to keep his beloved breed from becoming a caricature of itself, but were met with resistance, lies, and low motivation from the self appointed leaders in the breed community.
+There was a chance that Everett’s unique draft horses would be lost.
+Things came to a head in the winter of 2013, and a group of like-minded people passionate about the true breed decided to save the horse and ensure its future.
 The owner of Sugarbush Harley’s Classic O, Rebecca Buck, and the owner of Stonewall Rascal, Tracy Meisenbach, got together and created a new registry with a group of interested breeders.
 With respect to Everett’s original registry they named the new one the American Sugarbush Harlequin Draft Association, or ASHDA.
-As the Sugarbush is actually one of the rare original American breeds and has a recorded history that spans 50 years, preserving it became the mission of the dedicated owners.
+As the Sugarbush is actually one of the rare original American breeds and has produced top quality horses from careful selection, preserving it became the mission of the dedicated owners.

 The next generation of Sugarbush Harlequin Draft